 Accept the change

-Big changes in your life can be scary and exciting at the same time, accepting them ultimately leads to more satisfaction.
+Big changes in your life can be scary and exciting simultaneously; accepting them ultimately leads to more satisfaction.
 So allow the change to happen.
 Do not limit your options in advance, accept the mistakes you have made, and do not give up your dream of more satisfying career development.

 4. Turn the Negatives into Positives

-We human beings, are complex and constantly changing therefore almost every time when we want to consider another opportunity, we are likely to explain the reason why we want it, highlighting how bad our current situation is.
+We human beings are complex and constantly changing; therefore, almost whenever we want to consider another opportunity, we are likely to explain why we want it, highlighting how bad our current situation is.

 Negative Thought Pattern Examples:

-- How will I be promoted when they are not seeing my full potential and skills?
+- How will I be promoted when they do not see my full potential and skills?

 Stop!
 Turn those negative grammatical structures into positives statements.
-Your consciousness and your brain is hearing only the negative forms.
-Turn them into possibilities even criteria for your next job.
+Your consciousness and your brain are hearing only the negative forms.
+Turn them into possibilities, even criteria for your next job.